floookay/barnacle/README.md

 ## acknowledgements

+Huge thank you to ebastler and MarvFPV for the awesome [marbastlib](https://github.com/ebastler/marbastlib) library for KiCAD.

-Thanks for reading and feel free to reach out to me or create PRs if you have any questions or things to improve upon
+Thanks for reading and feel free to reach out to me or create PRs if you have any questions or things to improve upon.